DPhil in Population Health

 The DPhil in Population Health is intended to provide students with training in research, to develop in-depth knowledge and understanding of their chosen population health research project, and to prepare them for a career in academia.
 DPhil students come from many backgrounds including medical practice, epidemiology, statistics, health services research, public health, economics, and ethics.

 The group is supported by a wide network of DPhil supervisors in the department and the wider university.
+You can search for them in Our team.

 PART TIME DPHIL IN POPULATION HEALTH